Belfort Gap: History

 In the early 6th century, both Burgundy and Alemannia were conquered by the Kingdom of Francia, but the Belfort Gap remained the linguistic border between Germanic and Romance languages.

 Francia grew to become the Carolingian Empire until it fell apart in the late ninth century, whereupon the Belfort Gap again became a border, this time between East Francia (later the Kingdom of Germany) to the east and the Kingdom of Burgundy-Arles to the west.
 By 1033 both kingdoms had been incorporated into the Holy Roman Empire.
 Thereafter local subdivisions started to become more important, which on the Arlésien side meant the County of Burgundy, and from 1042 also the County of Montbéliard (Grafschaft Mömpelgard); the territory on the German side was initially part of the stem duchy of Swabia, later the Alsatian Sundgau ("the southern Gau").

 During the Late Middle Ages, in 1324 the Austrian House of Habsburg acquired first the Sundgau and in 1493 the County of Burgundy (more usually known in this period as the Franche-Comté).
-Under the 1648 Peace of Westphalia, the Habsburgs were obliged to cede the Sundgau to the Kingdom of France and the Belfort Gap therefore became the border between French Alsace and Habsburg Franche-Comté, but not for long: under the 1678 Treaties of Nijmegen France acquired Franche-Comté too.
+Under the 1648 Peace of Westphalia, the Habsburgs were obliged to cede the Sundgau to the Kingdom of France and the Belfort Gap therefore became the border between Alsace and Habsburg Franche-Comté, but not for long: under the 1678 Treaties of Nijmegen France acquired Franche-Comté too.

 The Belfort Gap acquired renewed significance in the series of Franco-German wars in the nineteenth and early twentieth centuries.
 During the Franco-Prussian War, the Prussian army invaded France via the Wissembourg Gap and then swept down the length of Alsace and laid siege to Belfort, hoping to seize the city and then rush on through the Belfort Gap into central France.
 The siege ended up dragging on for months, and an armistice was signed before it could be brought to a decisive conclusion.
 The wider war had delivered a conclusive result, however, and under the resulting Treaty of Versailles (1871) Alsace and Lorraine were ceded by France to the newly-established German Empire.
 In 1871, the language border was used to determine the demarcation line between Alsace and Burgundy, and France was thereby able to retain Belfort.
 It had however become a border town again, and a series of fortifications was therefore thrown up to protect it from any future German attack.